LucianoZu/mydockers/giustizia-backend-devenv/README.md

 # giustizia-backend-devenv

-This is an ubuntu image with Eclipse 2019-06, Oracle WebLogic 12 (develop version) and JBoss AS 4.2.3 GA preinstalled.
+This is an ubuntu image with Eclipse 2019-06, Oracle WebLogic 12 (develop version), JBoss AS 4.2.3 GA and Apache Tomcat 8.5.43 preinstalled.
 This image is the basic backend environment for "Giustizia" project I follow.

 Docker image is located at: